 SQL Builders

 SQL Builders are tools designed to simplify database interaction by abstracting away complex SQL queries and connection management.
-They help developers focus on writing business logic rather than managing database connections and handling raw SQL queries.
-Popular SQL Builders like Spring JDBC and QueryDSL allow developers to construct SQL queries programmatically, making code more readable and maintainable.
+They help developers focus on writing business logic rather than handling raw SQL queries manually.
+Modern tools like Spring Boot 3 JdbcClient allow developers to construct and execute SQL queries programmatically with a fluent, readable API.

 Out of the three main responsibilities—connection management, model/DTO creation, and DAO implementation—SQL Builders primarily remove the burden of connection management from developers.

-- Data Access Objects (DAO) using JDBC Clients
+• Data Access Objects (DAO) using the fluent Client API

 // Model class